zysymu/AdaMatch-pytorch/README.md

 ## What's the difference from the TensorFlow implementation?
 There are some very important differences:
-1. I don't use RandAugment for the strong augmentations.
-The main reason is because I couldn't get available RandAugment PyTorch implementations to work with my data.
-Also, from what I've seen, current RandAugment implementations use `PIL` for most transforms, which could end up in information loss if you're working with certain delicate images (exactly the domain that I plan to use AdaMatch on).
-To compensate for it I did some DIY transforms that are very hacky, but seem to get the job done.
+1. While the TensorFlow implementation uses RandAugment, I don't use it as my default option.
+This is simply due to the fact that I didn't get the best results while doing so.
+Instead, I managed to get a better target accuracy by doing some DIY transforms directly on the tensors, as highlighted in `data.py`.
 2. I use a ResNet18 as my classifier.
 It shouldn't be too hard to use other networks though, it's juts a matter of importing another network in its place.
 3. The TensorFlow implementation uses `CosineDecay` for the learning rate scheduler.
 I tried replicating it in PyTorch with `CosineAnnealingWarmRestarts`, but I'm not sure if this is the way to do to it, so I settled with using a `StepLR` scheduler.